Direct Access to the

 1. Batteries: In spacecraft batteries, active materials in the electrodes undergo chemical reactions to store and release electrical energy.
 The choice of active material affects the battery’s capacity, charge/discharge rates, and operational lifespan.

-2. Solar Cells: The active materials in solar cells, typically semiconductors like silicon or compounds like gallium arsenide, absorb sunlight and convert it into electricity.
+2. Solar Cells: The active materials in solar cells, typically semiconductors like Silicon or compounds like Gallium arsenide, absorb sunlight and convert it into Electricity.
 These materials must be highly efficient at energy conversion and capable of operating in the harsh space environment.

 3. Fuel Cells: For missions where solar power is insufficient, such as deep-space explorations, fuel cells with active materials can provide a reliable power source.
-These materials facilitate the electrochemical reactions necessary to generate power from fuel like hydrogen.
+These materials facilitate the electrochemical reactions necessary to generate power from fuel like Hydrogen.

 Well-Known Examples